zachpino/sculpting-with-data/morning-exploration.md

 Digital and analog sensors are affordable, accessible, and reliable tools for creating an embedded, computational awareness of the world.
 A huge variety of sensors exists for capturing all sorts of environmental, physical, and human phenomena.
 Sensors can be readily combined with one another to generate richer data.

+While playing with sensors, take note of their natural limitations, fragility, reported data range, and idiosyncracies.

 -----

 ##### Recommended Base Kit